circuit/node-sdk-example/README.md

     npm install
     node index
 ```

+You may login as maeva.barnaby@mailinator.com to https://circuitsandbox.net and verify the sent messages.

 > Hint: pipe the logs to bunyan to get a nicer console output: `node index | node_modules/.bin/bunyan`